akazukin5151/koneko/HACKING.md

 The overall code is neither OOP nor functional: the only communication between all modules is through function returns, not through 'notifying' different objects.
 The only (major?) exception is that `downloads.py` will directly trigger a callback to `lscat.py`.

 Now, this paints a rosy picture but in reality, there was no initial planning so the code was originally not written towards any structure or pattern.
 What still needs work is:
 * The config contains a functional core, inbound IO, and outbound IO.
-Better split them up
+* †: technically both inbound and outbound, but main purpose is to provide a view for the user and catch user input

 Here are some good tips:
 * "The way to figure out the separation is by doing as much as you can without mutation, and then encapsulating the mutation separately" (Gary Bernhardt)